1993 Stanley Cup playoffs: (N1) Chicago Blackhawks vs. (N4) St. Louis Blues

 This was the ninth playoff series meeting between these two teams, with Chicago previously winning seven of the prior eight playoff meetings.
 This was a rematch of the previous year's Norris Division Semifinals, which Chicago won in six games.

 Although Chicago had entered the playoffs with the best record in the Campbell Conference and the third-best record in the entire NHL and the Blues had the lowest point total of any playoff team, the Blackhawks became the second division champion to get swept in the first round of the playoffs after the Bruins.
 On the series-winning overtime goal in game four, Chicago goaltender Ed Belfour complained that St. Louis star Brett Hull had interfered with him on the play, but to no avail, as the goal stood as the game and series winner.
 Belfour famously went on a rampage after the game, smashing his stick against the net, and breaking a hot tub, coffee maker and a television in the visitors' locker room at the St. Louis Arena.
 Belfour and Hull later became teammates on the Dallas Stars Stanley Cup winning team in 1999.

 (N2) Detroit Red Wings vs. (N3) Toronto Maple Leafs

 This was the 23rd playoff series meeting between these two teams.
 Both teams split the prior 22 playoff meetings.
 Detroit won the most recent meeting in six games in the 1988 Norris Division Semifinals.

 In a revival of the heated Original Six rivalry, Nikolai Borschevsky's game seven overtime goal gave Toronto the series and made them the sixth club to eliminate a team with a better regular season record in the first round of the playoffs.
-This was also Toronto's first playoff series win over Detroit since the Maple Leafs beat the Red Wings in the 1964 Stanley Cup Finals.
+This was also Toronto's first playoff series win over Detroit since the Maple Leafs beat the Red Wings in the 1964 Stanley Cup Final.
 Until 2009, this was the last Clarence Campbell/Western Conference playoff series to be played entirely within the Eastern Time Zone.